-Another exciting experience at the Olympic Park is tubing down the ski jump in the summertime.
+Another exciting experience at the Olympic Park is tubing down the ski jump landing hill in the summertime.
 You start by riding the lift up the mountain, giving you a grand perspective over the track below.
 The exhilarating ride will leave you breathless, and just when you think you’re going to lose all control, the ride flattens out on the grass.

 On the tamer side

-Wander through the free museums at the Utah Olympic Park.
+Wander through the two free museums at the Utah Olympic Park.
 Memorabilia from the 2002 Olympic Winter Games decorates the walls, and there are heaps of interactive exhibits and virtual reality experiences in this state-of-the-art museum.
-The Alf Engen Museum highlights the skiing history in the intermountain region.
+The Alf Engen Ski Museum highlights the skiing history in the intermountain region.
 With so much education and entertainment in the museums, they are perfect for all types of visitors, especially families.

 Also free to visitors is the Discovery Zone at the Olympic Park.
 This area is designated for youngsters who want to try out the climbing wall or explore the playground structures.